slavyanskiyvoin/slavyanskiyvoin/README.md

 - 👋 Hi, I’m @slavyanskiyvoin
-- 👀 I’m interested in  javascript and python, may be 3D modeling
+- 👀 I’m interested in  javascript and python, may be 3D modeling and desing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...